Nieuwe Dockumer Courant | 2nd of January 2019 | Kollumer Courant

 How God changed Jannie’s life.

 She’s got a passion for traveling, the sewing machine and God.
 These three aspects run like a thread through her life and come together during a special trip that she will make this year to Zambia.
-Jannie (46) from Ee speaks openly about her mission.
+Jannie (46) speaks openly about her mission.

-Jannie was born and raised in Ee and still feels at home over there.
+Jannie was born and raised in the same village and still feels at home over there.
 Yet she leaves her safe haven behind and leaves this year – probably after the village festival – to Zambia.
 She wants to help women who are forced, due to circumstances, into prostitution, slavery or they start trading alcohol and drugs.
 How?
 By teaching them how to do the sewing and pattern drawing, but also by telling them about Jesus and the Bible.
 “I hope that women will feel loved again, that it will change their lives, just as God has changed my life,” Jannie says.

 It all happened in 2012.
 Jannie remembers it like yesterday. ,, I was not feeling happy at the time.
 I was still recovering from Graves’ disease, an autoimmune disease, which gives problems with your thyroid gland.
 At my work I was given a different job, which did not suit me and my relationship had just ended.
 I felt lost and I thought: just shoot me.
 A friend of mine introduced me to the Pentecost conference in Biddinghuizen, a Christian event that attracts tens of thousands of visitors from all over the country every year.
 From the moment I drove up the field something happened to me.
 I immediately became emotional. ”